 Where to find this Arctic Code Vault?

-To save it from curious onlookers GitHub hid all the information about modern software development in the Arctic Circle, to be precise, in a decommissioned coal mine deep beneath an Arctic mountain in Avalbard, a Norvegian archipelago between mainland Norway and the North Pole.
+To save it from curious onlookers, GitHub hid all the information about modern software development in the Arctic Circle, to be precise, in a decommissioned coal mine deep beneath an Arctic mountain in Avalbard, a Norwegian archipelago between mainland Norway and the North Pole.

 Which repositories were snapshotted?

-• every active public repository with any commits within 80 days before the “big” data.
+• every active public repository was selected if it had any commits within 80 days before the “big” data.

 • every active public repo that had at least one star within 365 days before 02/02/2020.